cocoanlab/interpret_ml_neuroimaging/README.md

 # Interpreting machine learning models in neuroimaging
-This repository includes codes and sample fMRI data used in **Interpreting machine learning models in neuroimaging: Towards a unified framework**.
+This repository includes Matlab and Python codes and sample fMRI data used in **Interpreting machine learning models in neuroimaging: Towards a unified framework**.
 ## Dependecies
 To run the **Matlab scripts** `protocol_scripts_allsteps.m` and `cnn_data_preparation.m`: